-Qualified is definitely different to a qualification I truly believe.
+Qualified is definitely different to a qualification.
+I truly believe this.

 It is not uncommon for some people to have a qualification in a particular field yet they are totally incompetent in their role, as you may have experienced yourself at some point!